 - Any student wishing to challenge records or information directly relating to him or her must notify the individual responsible for maintaining the records.
 The notice must be in writing and specifically identify the item challenged and the basis for the custodian of the challenged records. - 2.
 All initial meetings will be informal and participants will include: the custodian of the challenged records or information, the student and the author (if appropriate) of the material. - 3.
 If any of the participants (record custodian, student or author) are not satisfied with the results of the informal meeting, a formal hearing will be conducted under the following procedures: - a.
 The hearing will be conducted within seven university working days following the request for the hearing. - b.
-The hearing will be conducted by an institutional official or other party who does not have direct interest in the outcome of the hearing appointed by the Senior Vice President for Student Affairs & Enrollment Management. - c.
-The student may present evidence relevant to the content of the educational records to demonstrate how they are inaccurate, misleadingor otherwise in violation of the privacy rights of the student.
-The hearing also provides an opportunity for correction or deletion of any inaccurate, misleading or otherwise inappropriate data contained in the records and for insertion into the records a written

-- explanation by the student requesting the content of the challenged records. - d.
+The hearing will be conducted by an institutional official or other party who does not have direct interest in the outcome of the hearing appointed by the Senior Vice President for Enrollment Management & Student Affairs. - c.
+The student may present evidence relevant to the content of the educational records to demonstrate how they are inaccurate, misleading or otherwise inappropriate data contained in the records and for insertion into the records a written explanation by the student requesting the content of the challenged records. - d.
 A written decision must be delivered in writing to all interested parties within seven university working days after the conclusion of the hearing.